HappyTa/ML-HW/README.md

 ```
 python3 -O test.py
--O         Turn of debug mode (this will supress debug messages)
+-O         Turn off debug mode (this will supress debug messages)
 ```

 This will return a graph, detailing the Root Mean Square Error result from the algorithm depending on the percentage of data used for training.